 Phigenix appoints Mr. Michael C. Shores, who currently serves as Entrepreneur in Residence at Quark Ventures, to its Board of Directors.
-Dr. Carlton Donald, CEO of PHIGENIX, commented, “We are excited to welcome Michael Shores to the Board of Directors.
+Dr. Carlton Donald, President and CEO of PHIGENIX, commented, “We are excited to welcome Michael Shores to the Board of Directors.
 He brings a wealth of experience across numerous sectors, including healthcare".
 Click here to download the press release.

 The Morehouse College Entrepreneurship Center presented Dr. Carlton D. Donald with the Innovative Creative Entrepreneur (ICE) Small Business Award in Public Health.
 The ICE Awards recognize small businesses and visionary leaders who have championed the cause of minority business development and innovation.